fynnwi/masterthesis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of masterthesis is to document calculations and estimations used in my master thesis.
+The goal of this package is to implement analysis scripts and document calculations and estimations used for the development of a microfluidic picoinjector.

 ## Installation